How Cold Is Too Cold For My Heat Pump?

 This is a somewhat 2 part answer.

-The short answer would be yes, your heat pump will heat your home in cold weather.
+The short answer would be yes, it will heat your home in cold weather.

 The tricky part is exactly how cold does it have to be before your heat pump just cant keep up?

 Your heat pump heats your home by absorbing the heat in the outside air and transferring this heat indoors.

 It is basically working as an air conditioner in reverse through the use of refrigerant.

 This is great during heating season when there is some heat in the air for it to transfer, but when temps drop below freezing, the efficiency of your heat pump begins to suffer.